 Landscape Master Plan

 Over the course of the 2019–20 academic year, the Landscape Master Plan Committee is overseeing the development of a new landscape master plan (LMP) for Smith College.
+We have partnered with MNLA, who will lead the landscape master plan.
+The LMP will be a comprehensive, 20-year plan that will guide the evolution of Smith’s outdoor campus landscape to meet current and future opportunities and challenges.
 The LMP will address how the campus landscape can manifest Smith’s values, educational goals, and strategic priorities.

 Since the last landscape master plan was completed more than 20 years ago, changes in student priorities, pedagogy, technology, climate and landscape management practices have resulted in the need for a critical reassessment of the college’s landscape.